Last Update: May 2020

 2 Series (15 episodes)

 The only reality show to make our top TV list, BBC Two’s Race Across the World is a prime example of the power of reality TV to transport an audience.
-In fact we defy anyone not to become addicted to this travel extravaganza just twenty minutes into series one.
+We defy anyone not to become addicted to this travel extravaganza just twenty minutes into series one.
 In a show that takes backpacking beyond the stereotypical student experience.
 Placing the joy, emotion and trauma of travel in the hands of five ordinary pairs of adventurers.
-Each pair hoping to win £20,000 by travelling across continents with nothing more than the price of their air fare.
+Each pair hoping to win £20,000 by travelling across continents with nothing more than the price of their airfare.
 However, in a delicious twist, air travel is out of the question, as each pair must navigate the journey of a lifetime on land.
 Using their skills of negotiation, budgeting and cultural awareness to reach the finish line.

-The success of Race Across the World comes from the intimate journey of discovery each pair takes, while matching this with a ‘real’ travel show experience.
+The success of Race Across the World comes from the intimate journey of discovery each pair takes while matching this with a ‘real’ travel show experience.
 Virtually lifting the viewer from their sofa in a sea of colour, culture and humanity.
 While never failing to show the diversity, beauty and fragility of the world around us.

 We also love Simon Reeve The Americas / Mediterranean